joreilly/GalwayBus/README.md

 ### Galway Bus Kotlin Multiplatform project using Jetpack Compose and SwiftUI

+**Note**: if you are trying this project out and aren't in Galway then hit the home icon in title bar to center in Galway so you can see meaningful data!

 ### Jetpack Compose

 The main Jetpack Compose based app module is contained in `android-app`...this is also the version that's now